riley-ball/CopyPasta/README.md

 1. npm install webpack -g
 2. npm i -g webpack-cli
 3. type webpack into terminal - webpack automatically watches files and rebuilds for changes

+Chat messages can currently be tracked through the chrome console.